OHSU-Library/Impact-Workshop-Series/Materials/ReadMe.md

-Materials including slides and exercises from the 2018 Impact Workshop Series.
+Slides, exercises and more from the OHSU Impact Challenge Workshop Series.